pre-srfi/in-source-documentation/template.md

 documentation comment continues, and may span multiple lines, until a closing `*|#` or `?|#` appears, respectively.

-When reading a source file in order to extract documentation, an exception shall be raised if the matching closing character sequence is omitted.
-If a nested documentation comment appears within a block comment, it shall be ignored for documentation purposes.
-If a nested block comment appears within a documentation comment, it shall be ignored for documentation purposes.

 This SRFI does not change the lexical syntax of block comments, as specified in [R7RS section 2.2](https://small.r7rs.org/attachment/r7rs.pdf#section.2.2) and [SRFI 30](https://srfi.schemers.org/srfi-30/srfi-30.html).
 The reader's behavior shall not change when a documentation comment sequence is encountered.

+The following rules apply when reading documentation comments.
+An exception shall be raised if the matching closing character sequence is omitted.
+If a nested documentation comment appears within a block comment, it shall be ignored.
+If a nested block comment appears within a documentation comment, the character sequence shall be read literally as part of the documentation text.
+If a documentation comment appears within a line or s-expression comment, it shall be ignored.

 ### Documentation library